 Rather than thinking more products within a certain category, think – the ability to solve more problems for a set of aligned consumers.
 In doing this, you have an excellent opportunity for cross-selling and bundling items with some element of association.

 Through my daily conversations, this is the scenario where I attempt to guide potential eCommerce entrepreneurs.
-This should be the aspiration of their successful store; once achieved, they can begin opening additional stores with the same mindset and focus – eventually, they could gravitate towards a general store – however, this is rarely my recommendation until they have achieved that level of eCommerce expertise.
+This should be the aspiration of their successful store; once achieved, they can begin opening multiple stores with the same mindset and focus – eventually, they could gravitate towards a general store – however, this is rarely my recommendation until they have achieved that level of eCommerce expertise.

 A general store when it comes to dropshipping, is simply a store that covers multiple categories that are not aligned or overlap in any way.
 Many general stores I see daily will include categories such as fashion, pets, camping, cosmetics and so on.
 General stores are often started as eCommerce entrepreneurs are utilizing the multiple categories in order to evaluate success in certain niches before making a full commitment.